zzak00/nlp_with_transformers_visualizations/chapter3.md

 ### Multi-headed attention

 In our simple example, we only used the embeddings to compute the attention scores, but that's far from the whole story.
 In practice, the self-attention layer applies three linear transformations to generate the query, key, and value vectors.
 Each of the three vectors is divided into n pieces, and each set of the new (q, k, and v) vectors are going to be part of creating a separate attention head.
 Finally, the outputs of these attention heads are concatenated to produce an output vector with more contextual awareness.
 You may ask, why do we need more than one attention head?
 Well, the softmax of one head only focuses on one aspect of similarity.
-So, having several heads helps the model to focus on multiple aspects simultaneously.
-At the end, we pass these new output vectors to a feed forward layer so that they can communicate the learned informations with each other.
+So, having several heads helps the model to focus on multiple aspects simultaneously (== similar to filters in CNN).
+In the end, we pass these new output vectors to a feed-forward layer so that they can communicate the learned information with each other.

 ![figure 10](visuals/chap3visuals/multi_attention.png)

 Now that we've finished with the encoder, let's turn our focus to the decoder.
 ## Decoder

-In fact, the decoder continuously uses its previous output as input at each time step to generate the next word until the stop token "< eos >" is reached.
+The decoder continuously uses its previous output as input at each time step to generate the next word until the stop token "< eos >" is reached.
 As illustrated in the picture below, the main difference between the decoder and encoder is that the decoder has two attention sublayers:

 **The masked multi-head self-attention layer**

-Ensure that the tokens generated at each timestep are only   based on the previous outputs.
-This method prevents the decoder from looking at future tokens. without this technique , the decoder can cheat durring the training process by simply copying the target output.
+It ensures that the tokens generated at each timestep are only based on the previous outputs.
+This method prevents the decoder from looking at future tokens. without this technique, the decoder can cheat during the training process by simply copying the target output.
 To include masking into our attention matrix, just before applying the softmax, we simply add a square matrix with "-$\infty$" above the diagonal and zeros everywhere else.
 We choose "-$\infty$" because after applying the softmax, any value raised to "-$\infty$" becomes 0 ( $ e^{-\infty} = 0$ ).

 ```python